EetuReijonen/gogeta-jl-blog/relaxing-walk.md

 ### 6.
 <img src="images/spaces-6.png" width="500"/>

 From the images it can be seen that most of the LR models are near constant or very different from the function of interest.
 This means that their maxima will not be good starting points for the local search algorithm.
+Many of the LR models are actually infeasible as well and time is wasted trying to optimize them.

 However, usually the first few LR models seem reasonably good.
 Therefore, it might be beneficial to only use the first few LR models for sampling and then start a new iteration (reset binary variables).